 Ambiguous Visual Tracking

-Skydio picks a subject out of a group but isn’t 100% confident it’s the right person.
+Skydio picks a subject from a group but isn’t 100% confident it’s the right person.

 Explicit Visual Tracking